-To achieve the Vision a range of Strategic Objectives will need to be achieved.
+The Strategic Objectives have been developed and will guide the actions required to deliver the Vision.
 It is envisaged that the lead on this will be a newly constituted Town Centre Action Group, details of which are covered under section 7.